metos3d/data/README.txt

 -- Quick start --

-Assuming you are in the same directory as this 'README.txt' file, do the following:
+Assuming you are in the same directory as the 'README.txt' file, do the following:

 1. Download the required data: